Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 2. High-Oleic Sunflower Oil

-High-oleic sunflower oil, which is extracted from the seeds of the sunflower plant, is rich in vitamins K and E, as well as linoleic and oleic acid.
-According to the National Institutes of Health, it’s one of the healthiest cooking oils due to its favorable effects on blood lipids, which may help prevent heart disease.
+High-oleic sunflower oil, which is extracted from the seeds of the sunflower plant, is rich in vitamin E as well as oleic acid and also contains some linoleic acid.
+According to summaries of clinical research, including the National Institutes of Health, it is often included among the healthiest cooking oils because diets that replace saturated fat with unsaturated fat can improve blood lipid profiles, which may support heart health.

-Apart from being one of the healthiest cooking oils with multiple nutritional benefits, high-oleic sunflower oil stands out for its neutral flavor profile, making it the perfect base for dishes where the other ingredients are meant to shine.
-In particular, it’s one of the healthiest oils to fry with, as its high oleic acid content provides oxidative resistance, which keeps it from breaking down under high heat.
+Apart from being one of the healthiest cooking oils, high-oleic sunflower oil stands out for its neutral flavor profile, making it a strong base for dishes where the other ingredients are meant to shine.
+In particular, it’s one of the healthiest oils to fry with, as its high oleic acid content improves oxidative stability, which helps it resist breaking down under high heat.

 When it’s not being used to fry up a crunchy batter, it also works well in stir-fries and baked dishes.
 With a smoke point around 450 degrees Fahrenheit, it’s not only one of the healthiest cooking oils, but also a versatile option that complements a variety of meals, ranging from vegan lentil chili to lamb vindaloo.